Rescue effort to save pets left behind in Iceland town evacuated by volcano threat

 Maria said: “It was so heartbreaking to leave my babies but now we are a full family again.”

-Dyrfinna, are a charity that specialise in reuniting lost pets with their owners, and worked with first responders to secure the evacuation of animals in the town.
+Dyrfinna, a charity that specialises in reuniting lost pets with their owners, worked with first responders to secure the evacuation of animals in the town.

-Following earthquakes in Grindavik, they made a painstakingly thorough attempt to map every pet that needed rescuing, which was estimated by some to be around 300.
+Following earthquakes in Grindavik, it made a painstakingly thorough attempt to map every pet that needed rescuing, which was estimated by some to be around 300.

 They were also able to confirm that thousands of hens had also been evacuated by emergency workers.

-In a post on X, formerly known as Twitter, they said: “The actions of the last few days have been characterized by a great struggle for the animals who do not have a voice and their owners.
+In a post on X, they said: “The actions of the last few days have been characterised by a great struggle for the animals who do not have a voice and their owners.

 “The owners and people in Grindavík have been very involved in getting the animals out with excellent results.”